 The Hague city walk

-The Hague is the seat of Government
+The Hague is the seat of Government in The Netherlands

-(in Dutch: Den Haag or ‘s-Gravenhage)
+(its name in Dutch: Den Haag or ‘s-Gravenhage)

 Larger images are available on this old school site.

 The Hague is easy to reach with public transport, by train.
 I hold a Dutch Railways rebate card.
 For this train tour I can offer you a special rebate of 40% for three separate adult railway tickets.
 This makes it economical for you as clients.
 I can join you from your hotel or from the Amsterdam train station.

 Various other options are open to you: a) You can hire a car and drive it yourself, and I will join you starting in Amsterdam and will advise you about the best route. b) We can hire a professional taxibus service at around E 70 per hour for about 4 to 5 hours.
 On top of that you will pay me as the specialist guide.
 This is the more expensive option.